-Since 1985, more than 250 Fellows have participated in the Jesus Seminar and other Westar projects.
-At various stages of the projects, different Fellows have been involved in the research and deliberations.
+Since 1985, more than 250 scholars have participated in the Jesus Seminar and other Westar projects.
+At various stages of the projects, different scholars have been involved in the research and deliberations.

 Westar is dedicated to religious literacy—biblical, historical, and theological—along with other ancillary literacies.
 Literacy is essential, but it has to be literacy that matters, literacy that makes a difference.
 Learning merely to reinforce old dogmas or confirm one’s biases will not suffice.
 The knowledge we hope to produce should open up new ways of thinking about the past and living into the future.